 - English, Spanish

-- 20 framed or aluminum-mounted artworks of Pacific Coast seaweeds, all derived from actual scans of seaweed
+- 20 framed and aluminum-mounted artworks of Pacific Coast seaweeds, all derived from actual scans of seaweed

 - Historic photographs of seaweed and context for seaweed’s study throughout history (exact number is TBD)